raunakraj122/The-Communicator/README.md

 **`${PREFIX}info`**

-A command that displayes the name of Bot developer, Bot invite link, Servers the bot is in, Link to support server and bot uptime!
+A command that displays the name of Bot developer, Bot invite link, Servers the bot is in, Link to support server and bot uptime!

 **`${PREFIX}send`**